AbdallaElgali/T_Shirt_OR_Pants/README.md

 ## Project Structure
 - model.py: This script contains the code for data loading, preprocessing, model training, and evaluation.
 - test.py: This script provides functions to load the trained model and make predictions on new images.
+- capture.py: This script allows the user to take images through the webcam of the computer, in order to be added to the dataset for training or testing.
 - data: This directory stores the training images categorized into t-shirts and pants.
 - Test_data: This directory contains images for testing the trained model.